-- Complies with the May 2017 Forest Legacy Program Implementation Guidelines, as amended; - Requested federal funds does not exceed \$20 million per state (1-3 projects per state); - Non-federal cost share must be at least 25 percent of the total project cost; - Estimated costs of each tract should be rounded to the nearest \$5,000; - All pertinent project information is entered in the Forest Legacy Information System (FLIS) by October 18, 2021; - Projects are consistent with the goals of the States' Forest Legacy Assessment of Need as incorporated in the State Forest Action Plan; - Projects are within, or partially within, a designated Forest Legacy Area; - Projects have been reviewed and evaluated by the State Forest Stewardship Coordination Committee and approved by the State Lead Agency;
+- Projects comply with the May 2017 Forest Legacy Program Implementation Guidelines, as amended (see Part III - Project Eligibility and Selection); - Requested federal funds do not exceed \$20 million per state (1-3 projects per state); - Non-federal cost share must be at least 25 percent of the total project cost; - Estimated costs of each tract must be rounded to the nearest \$5,000; - All pertinent project information is entered in the Forest Legacy Information System (FLIS) by September 23, 2022 or earlier if the Region/IITF sets an earlier date; - Projects are consistent with the goals of the States' Forest Legacy Assessment of Need as incorporated in the State Forest Action Plan;

-- Project tracts have a minimum of 75 percent forestland, or a plan to reforest; - The landowner(s) is willing to sell or donate the interest in perpetuity; - The State has provided documentation to the Region/IITF supporting the readiness score in FLIS; - Written letters of support have been provided to the Region/IITF for all supporting parties listed in the project proposal; - If the proposed project falls within the boundaries of a designated Federal management unit, a written letter of support from the applicable Federal Official has been provided to the Region/IITF.
-This letter should be updated if the project is a resubmittal or continuing phase; and, - Projects are sufficiently "ready" to be completed within two years of grant award.
+- Projects are within, or partially within, a designated Forest Legacy Area; - Projects have been reviewed and evaluated by the State Forest Stewardship Coordination Committee and approved by the State Lead Agency; - Project tracts have a minimum of 75 percent forestland, or a plan to reforest; - The landowner(s) is willing to sell or donate the interest in perpetuity; - The State has provided documentation to the Region/IITF supporting the readiness score in FLIS; - Written letters of support have been provided to the Region/IITF for all supporting parties listed in the project proposal; - If the proposed project falls within the boundaries of a designated Federal management unit, a written letter of support from the applicable Federal Official has been provided to the Region/IITF.
+This letter should be updated if the project is a resubmittal or continuing phase; and, - Projects are sufficiently "ready" to be completed within two years of grant award. - A market analysis has been completed for each tract in the project.